A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

-\begin{itemize} \item \textbf{SVM~\cite{wang2005supportSVM}.} We used the RBF kernel function, set the values of $\mathit{C}$ to 1, 10, 100 and 1000, and took the values of $\gamma$ from the set \{0.0001, 0.001, 0.01, 0.1\}\footnote{We selected these values for $\gamma$ since they have shown a high likelihood of SVM to perform well in a past study~\cite{van2018hyperparameter}.}, leading to 16 different hyperparameter settings (i.e., combinations of hyperparameter values). \item \textbf{RF~\cite{breiman2001randomRF}.} We set the number of decision trees $\mathit{dTr}$ to values ranging from 10 to 100 in steps of 10, and set the number of features $\mathit{sFeat}$ in a single node of each decision tree to the square root of the total number of features (i.e., the total features represent the 300 dimensions of the encoded sequence of log event occurrences (see Section~\ref{encoding})), leading to 10 hyperparameter settings. \item \textbf{OC-SVM~\cite{scholkopf2001estimating}.} We used the RBF kernel function, set the values of $\nu$ ranging from 0.1 to 0.9 in steps of 0.1, and --- similarly to the SVM settings --- we took the values of $\gamma$ from the set \{0.0001, 0.001, 0.01, 0.1\}, leading to 36 different hyperparameter settings. \item \textbf{LSTM, LogRobust and DeepLog.} To train the three deep learning-based techniques (LSTM~\cite{hochreiter1997LSTM}, LogRobust~\cite{zhang2019robust} and DeepLog~\cite{du2017deeplog}\footnote{ For DeepLog, we adopted the same data grouping strategy used in the original paper, considering windows of size 10.
-We also set the top log event candidates, i.e., log events that are likely to occur given a history of previously seen log events, to 9. }), we set the loss function $\mathit{lF}$ to the binary cross entropy, the optimizer $\mathit{opt}$ to the three commonly used optimizers (\texttt{adam}, \texttt{rmsprop}, and \texttt{adadelta}), the number of hidden layers $\mathit{hL}$ to 2, the memory units $\mathit{mU}$ to three different values (32, 64 and 128) and the number of epochs\footnote{Due to the high computational cost of the experiments conducted in the paper, we set the maximum number of epochs for all the deep learning techniques to 150.} $\mathit{epN}$ from the set \{10, 50, 100, 150\}, leading to 36 different hyperparameter settings for each of these techniques. \end{itemize}
+\item \textbf{RF.} We set the number of decision trees $\mathit{dTr}$ to values ranging from 10 to 100 in steps of 10 based on the findings reported in the past studies~\cite{oshiro2012many, probst2018tune} which thoroughly investigated the impact of the number of decision trees on the detection accuracy of RF using a large number of datasets.
+The findings suggest that RF can achieve the highest detection accuracy using 100 trees.
+Additionally, considering that computational time (training and prediction time) increases linearly with the number of trees~\cite{probst2019hyperparameters}, we aimed to strike a balance between the detection accuracy and the computational time.
+Consequently, we opted for $\mathit{dTr}$ values ranging from 10 to 100 in steps of 10.
+We set the number of features $\mathit{sFeat}$ in a single node of each decision tree to the square root\footnote{The square root of the total number of features is a common practice when applying RF~\cite{bernard2009influence, genuer2008random}.} of the total number of features (i.e., the total features represent the $\mathit{d}=300$ dimensions of the encoded sequence of log event occurrences as defined in Section~\ref{encoding}), leading to 10 hyperparameter settings. \item \textbf{OC-SVM.} We used the RBF kernel function and set the values of $\nu$ from 0.1 to 0.9 in steps of 0.1.
+The selection of $\nu$ values aligns with the recommendations from a previous study~\cite{yu2019clustering} in which they studied the impact of $\nu$ hyperparameter on the performance of OC-SVM, considering different values of $\nu$ ranging within the interval bounded by $0.02$ and $1$ on ten benchmark datasets.
+For $\gamma$ hyperparameter, --- similarly to the SVM settings --- we selected values in \{0.0001, 0.001, 0.01, 0.1\}, leading to 36 different hyperparameter settings. \item \textbf{LSTM, LogRobust, DeepLog, NeuralLog, and Logs2Graphs.} To train these deep learning-based techniques\footnote{ For DeepLog, we set the top log event candidates, i.e., log events that are likely to occur given a history of previously seen log events, to 9. }, we set the loss function $\mathit{lF}$ to the binary cross entropy, the optimizer $\mathit{opt}$ to the three commonly used optimizers (\texttt{adam}, \texttt{rmsprop}, and \texttt{adadelta}).
+According to \citet{perin2021influence}, \texttt{adam} and \texttt{rmsprop} are more suitable on small neural networks (e.g., a small number of hidden layers and a small number of neurons), whereas \texttt{adadelta} is more suitable for larger neural networks.
+Further, another study~\cite{okewu2019experimental} suggests that the three selected optimizers (\texttt{adadelta}, \texttt{adam} and \texttt{rmsprop}) lead to a high detection accuracy of deep learning ML techniques based on CNN.
+We therefore selected these three optimizers to conduct our experiments.
+We set the batch size $\mathit{bS}$ to three different values (32, 64 and 128) specifically in multiples of 32.
+We remark that a batch size of 32 was recommended as a default value by~\citet{bengio2012practical}.
+We also set the number of hidden layers $\mathit{hL}$ to 2 and the number of epochs\footnote{Due to the high computational cost of the experiments conducted in the paper, we set the maximum number of epochs for all the deep learning techniques to 150.} $\mathit{epN}$ to \{10, 50, 100, 150\}, leading to 36 different hyperparameter settings for each of these techniques.
+As LogRobust is defined with an additional hyperparameter $\mathit{nEpStop}$, we set the latter to 10, as adopted by a previous empirical study~\cite{logadempirical}.
+For the hyperparameters that are restricted to the definition of transformer-based ($\mathit{attH}$ and $\mathit{ffnS}$) and GNN-based models ($\mathit{cL}$, $\mathit{k}$ and $\mathit{embD}$) and do not apply to RNN-based models, we set the corresponding values to the ones used in the original papers (see Section~\ref{deep}). \end{itemize}